sigchi-uiuc/interactive-art/docs/cpanel.md

     - This follows the commands in the `.cpanel.yml` file, which just copies the files from the repo to its appropriate place and restarts the server

 ## Installing New Python Packages
-If any new python packages were installed take the following steps
+If there are any new Python dependencies take the following steps
 - Go to the python app

     ![](python.PNG)